billthedataguy/property-vacancies/README.md

 John Torgerson

 ### Instructions
-1. Download a copy of the current availability report in realpage, and save file as `Avail.csv`
+1. Download a copy of the current availability report in realpage, and save file as `Vacancy.csv`
 2. Replace the existing file in repo directory.
 3. Using Jupyter notebook, run `Prop_Cleaner.ipynb`in entirety.
 4. In gitbash, run flask `main_prop.py` and copy displayedweb address for your local server